luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ![Video pipeline](./media/figures/pipelines.svg)
 (Figure: Pipeline of the management branch)

 the structures of the video pipeline are shown in the figure.
 Considering the different applications, the video pipeline can run one stage or two stage AI inference.
+'Pipeline (a)' represents a typical one stage AI application (e.g. object detection and segmentation), where there is only one AI model to conduct the inference once per frame.
+'Pipeline (b)' represents a two-stage AI application (e.g. tracking, REID and car plates detection), where there are two AI models ruining simultaneously and the second one may run multiple times due the detection results from the first one.

 #### Branch for people scenarios:
 In people scenarios, the demo can run three kinds of task: 1) people detection, 2) REID and 3) openopse, and there are three kinds of models are used in the demo.